-It's likely the Festival will welcome visiting artists, producers, presenters and colleagues nationally and internationally over time.
-Neutral partners and stakeholders will be best placed to facilitate future delegations.
+It's likely the Festival will welcome visiting national and international artists, producers, presenters and colleagues in the future.
+Neutral partners and stakeholders may be better placed to facilitate future delegations.
+Market development and industry activities are not the priority in the pilot first year of the festival in 2023.